Brief Answers to the Big Questions: Contents

 The book treats four main subjects: "Why Are We Here?
 Will We Survive?
 Will Technology Save Us or Destroy Us?
-How Can We Thrive?" in ten chapters, one for each specific question.

-The ten questions that are considered include: Is there a God?
+How Can We Thrive?".
+It devotes a chapter to each of the following questions: Is there a God?
 How did it all begin?
 What is inside a black hole?
 Can we predict the future?
 Is time travel possible?
 Will we survive on Earth?
 Is there other intelligent life in the universe?
 Should we colonise space?
 Will artificial intelligence outsmart us?
 How do we shape the future?

 The book discusses many of today's challenges, including the biggest threat to the planet (an "asteroid collision", like the one that wiped out the dinosaurs 66 million years ago ... "we have no defense" against that), climate change ("a rise in ocean temperature would melt the ice caps and cause the release of large amounts of carbon dioxide ... [making] our climate like that of Venus with a temperature of 250 C"), the threat of nuclear war ("at some point in the next 1,000 years, nuclear war or environmental calamity will 'cripple Earth'"), nuclear power ("that would give us clean energy with no pollution or global warming"), the development of artificial intelligence (AI) ("in the future AI could develop a will of its own, a will that is in conflict with ours") and humans ("a genetically-modified race of superhumans, say with greater memory and disease resistance, would imperil the others").

 The book also discusses the "big questions", including life ("in the next 50 years, we will come to understand how life began and possibly discover whether life exists elsewhere in the universe"), time ("You can't get to a time before the Big Bang [because] there was no time before the Big Bang ...
 If the concept of time only exists within our universe and the universe came to be spontaneously ... and with it, brought time into existence, there's simply no 'before' to consider."
 Hawking used the simile, that there is nothing on Earth south of the South Pole.
 After discussing the inhomogeneities in the cosmic background radiation, detailed by the WMAP satellite, the book concludes "So look carefully at the map of the microwave sky.
 It is the blueprint for all the structure in the universe.
 We are the product of quantum fluctuations in the early universe.
 God really does play dice."